Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2>Tips for Working with Enneagram Type 8</h2>

-Your communication must be direct and straightforward if you are working with an Type 8 individual.
-These individuals value honesty and can tell when you are not being completely honest.
+Your communication must be direct when working with a Type 8 individual.
+These individuals value honesty and can tell when you are not being sincere.
 They respect those who are willing to speak their minds.
-8s like to work at a fast pace, so challenge them with deadlines.
-8s love a challenge so team up with them to accomplish a big and hard challenge.
-It is essential to work towards big goals because if you aren't doing something big and impactful the 8 likely wont stick around very long.
+8s like to work quickly, so challenge them with deadlines.
+8s love a challenge, so team up with them to accomplish a big and complex challenge.
+It is essential to work towards big goals because if you aren't doing something significant and impactful, the 8 likely will stick around for a while.

 </section>